 Introduction

-Let’s explore 5 powerful shlokas from the Bhagavad Gita, with their Hindi and English texts, meanings, parenting insights, and modern-day relevance.
+Let’s explore 5 powerful Bhagavad Gita shlokas for raising children, with their Hindi and English texts, meanings, parenting insights, and modern-day relevance.

 🌿 1.
 Focus on Duty, Not the Outcome